 The Montessori math program focuses on using concrete examples to illustrate abstract concepts, transferring quantities to symbols and learning the ones, tens, hundreds and thousands.
 Sandpaper numerals, number rods, cards and counters, teen and tens boards and a 1-100 board are all materials used to demonstrate the quantity to symbol recognition.
 Bank game and golden bead materials provide an introduction to the decimal system and basic operations.
 Squaring and cubing of numbers is demonstrated through the bead chains of varying colors.

 The sensorial materials allow the child to observe the world, make comparisons between objects, form judgements, reason and, in general, give a sense of order to their environment.
-The red rods, pink tower and brown stair materials, to mention a few, improve the child’s ability to make visual distinctions, develop muscular memory and improve reasoning power.
+The red rods, pink tower and brown stair materials, to mention a few, improve the child’s ability to make visual distinctions, develop muscle memory and improve reasoning power.
 The sound cylinders are designed to develop the sense of acuity in hearing the smallest stimuli.
 Later, the activity increases the child’s ability to distinguish individual sounds used in the reading process.
 The constructive triangles permit children to explore geometric possibilities of size and shape and train the eye to discriminate visually.
 The geometric cabinet and geometric solids emphasize shape and size discrimination between two-dimensional forms.
 The geometric solids include a sphere cube, triangular and rectangular prisms, a pyramid, an ovoid, an ellipsoid and a cone.

 The sensorial materials are a preparation for all learning.
 They establish a solid basis for the mathematical and language materials.
 The child learns organization and discrimination through using the visual, tactile and auditory approach.

 Montessori science introduces students to a wide breadth of topics including botany, zoology, anatomy, physical sciences and astronomy.
-Trips to the Cincinnati Zoo and The Summit’s own Star Lab help to bring these studies to life for the children.
+Trips to the Cincinnati Zoo and The Summit’s own Star Lab help to bring these studies to life for the kindergarten children.
 Montessori students learn classification techniques, magnet work, sink-and-float work, skeletal make-up and the way planet models are created.

 Units of Study

-Five-Year-Old All Day (Kindergarten) Enrichment Program Units
+Five-Year-Old All-Day (Kindergarten) Advanced Enrichment Program

-Enrichment units of study for this age group include animals, Native Americans, astronomy, inventors and inventions, music and art.
+Units of study for this age group include animals, Native Americans, astronomy, inventors and inventions, music and art.
 The unit on animals looks at how animals are classified according to mammals, birds, fish, insects, reptiles and amphibians.
 Books on animals are used as well as animal art in the form of stuffed birds, clay insects and fish prints.
 This unit culminates with a trip to the Cincinnati Zoo.

 The Native American unit studies the environments where several different tribes of Native Americans lived.
 Northeast Woodland, Southeast Plains and the Northwest and Southwest Indians are some of the tribes covered in this unit.
 Native American art, such as dreamcatchers, weavings, amulets, clay pots, teepees and totem poles help to illustrate this culture; the unit is closed with a Cherokee Indian Corn Festival to celebrate.